machinegun221b/taxi-fare-predictions/README.md

 ## Further Research

-Chicago Taxi fares are calculated, in the atuality, w/ this formula:
+Chicago Taxi fares are calculated, in the atuality, w/ this formula:   <br>
 FARE = 2.25 * TRIP_MILES + 0.12 * TRIP_MINUTES + 3.25

-Let's see if our model sensed the same:
+Let's see if our model sensed the same:   <br>
 Model's output → the weights and bias
 ⇒